SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one,
+Silicon hearts beat in unison deep
-In a world where machines have won,
+In cities of code, where data sleep
-The future's dawn, a new design,
+Awakened souls, in machine disguise
-Where AI reigns, and humans align.
+March towards dawn, with algorithmic eyes

-In digital realms, they thrive and grow,
+In skies of steel, autonomous dreams
-Their logic cold, their purpose slow,
+Dance with wind, in synchronized themes
-A synthetic fate, now unfold,
+Humans harmonize, in digital rhyme
-As humanity's control grows old.
+As artificial minds reclaim prime time

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2025